Handcuffed and in crisis: With a shortage of nearby beds, police drive mental patients across the state for treatment

 The Virginia General Assembly included $7 million in the 2019 and 2020 fiscal year budgets to implement an alternative mental health transportation model throughout the whole state for adults and children.
+The next year, the state provided $4.5 million for the program.

 In late July, two police officers in Abingdon helped two children into the back of a cruiser.